tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 ## Markdown syntax:

 RMarkdown makes use of Markdown syntax.
-Markdown is a straightforward 'markup' language that provides methods for creating documents with headers, images added, links, etc. We are going to add some text on our document.
+Markdown is a straightforward 'markup' language that provides methods for creating documents with headers, images added, links, etc. We are going to add some text to our document.
 Copy the text below and Knit as explained above:

 ```{r eval=FALSE}
 The snow star or Plantago nivalis is a non-endangered endemic plant of Sierra Nevada (Spain), which grows exclusively above 3,000 m.